Imagine how powerful Bitcoin could become if more developers were actively building in its ecosystem.

 - That increased value means Bitcoin developers have greater financial resources to build new applications, and we cycle back to the first step but with more developers building more applications.

-Today, Bitcoin is the bedrock of the crypto market.
+Today, Bitcoin is the bedrock of the crypto market, and all crypto transactions eventually settle in Bitcoin.
 What happens to the value of Bitcoin when dozens of popular applications are running on top of it?

 As decentralized applications continue to gain mainstream adoption, we believe Bitcoin will also become the global reserve currency of the internet.
 Imagine if Bitcoin became a global reserve on par with the US dollar, the Euro, and the Chinese Renminbi, among others.
 We see that possibility as an inevitability.